|

 Taurine

-An amino acid naturally produced by the body, taurine is abundant in the central nervous system where it is essential for neuronal health and survival.
-Although taurine has been touted by the energy drink industry as a caffeine-like stimulant, there has been no definitive research results supporting this claim.
-But, there is some evidence that, when combined with small amounts of caffeine, sugar or other stimulating chemicals, taurine appears to enhance neuromodulatory activity that may help delay deterioration of neurons associated with Parkinson’s or Alzheimer’s disease.
+An amino acid naturally produced by the body, taurine is abundant in the central nervous system, where it is essential for neuronal health and survival.
+Although the energy drink industry has touted taurine as a caffeine-like stimulant, no definitive research results support this claim.
+However, there is some evidence that, when combined with small amounts of caffeine, sugar or other stimulating chemicals, taurine appears to enhance neuromodulatory activity that may help delay deterioration of neurons associated with Parkinson’s or Alzheimer’s disease.

 Guarana

 Found in Rockstar and Monster Energy drinks, guarana is a tropical plant native to the Amazonian basin.
 Guarana plants produce seeds with a high caffeine content.
-One gram of guarana seeds (approximately 15 to 20 small seeds) contain around five percent caffeine while one coffee bean contains about two percent caffeine.
+One gram of guarana seeds (approximately 15 to 20 small seeds) contains around five percent caffeine, while one coffee bean contains about two percent caffeine.

 Glucuronolactone